This is a sponsored post written by me on behalf of SharpSpring CRM. All opinions are 100% mine.

-Technology is supposed to make our lives easier, but there are so many choices, and often many of them are never a good fit.
+Technology is supposed to make our lives easier, but there are so many choices, and often many of them are never a good fit, A good job management software solution helps you run your business better.
 Finding the right CRM for your small business is no easy task, and I’ve spent years working with a variety of them.
 In most cases, businesses don’t make the right choice often going with the most common known names in the game which are typically more than what they need, and spending thousands of dollars more than they should.

 So how much should a small business pay for a CRM with the needed marketing tools to grow the pipeline?
 How’s about FREE?

 Words like free or no cost typically turn off business owners because the expectation is that either you’re getting something very sub-par, or a bait and switch where you’ll get barebones service out of the gate and get hammered with expensive add-ons.

 For the past few weeks I’ve been testing and using the free version of SharpSpring CRM and I’m incredibly impressed with what I’m seeing so far.
 I can confidently recommend them as a solid CRM solution for small businesses for some very key reasons.

 1. They have history.
 SharpSpring is not new to the game.
 They’ve been around for 5+ years and have more than 1,500 agencies and 7,000 businesses that currently use them to manage their sales and marketing CRM with Commence (similar platform to HubSpot, Marketo and Pardot).